Frequently Asked Questions (FAQ)

 WHY DON'T YOU OFFER SEPARATE SUPPORT GROUPS FOR PEOPLE WITH DIFFERENT TYPES OF EATING DISORDERS?

 We have found that individuals seeking support are able to learn from one another; even though their individual illness may manifest differently, the feelings are very similar.
 Also at this time, we do not have sufficient funding to offer separate groups.
-We receive funding from Alberta Health to provide 12 groups a year per location: 6 for people with eating disorders and 6 for people indirectly affected (family, friends, loved ones).
-Any additional programming would require additional funding.

 WHY DO YOU CHARGE A PARTICIPANT FEE IF YOU RECEIVE FUNDING FOR THE GROUPS?